Jasmin Mujdža

 Jasmin Mujdža (born 2 March 1974) is a Bosnian football coach and former footballer.
-From 2011 to 2019, he has worked as a fitness and conditioning coach at Gangwon FC, NK Maksimir, Dinamo Tbilisi, FC Seoul, Jiangsu F.C. and Incheon United.
+From 2011 to 2019, he worked as a fitness and conditioning coach at Gangwon FC, NK Maksimir, Dinamo Tbilisi, FC Seoul, Jiangsu F.C. and Incheon United.

 International career

 Mujdža made his debut for Bosnia and Herzegovina in May 1998 in a friendly match away against Argentina and has earned a total of 9 caps, scoring no goals.
-His final international was on August 2000 in a friendly against Turkey.
+His final international was a friendly against Turkey in August 2000.

 Personal life

 His younger brother, Mensur, is also a former footballer.
 He is of the Muslim faith.